wazo-platform/wazo-doc/source/administration/customerinfo/sheetconfiguration.rst

 The following events are available :

- * Dial: Every time a call in a queue is distributed to a user or agent.
-Only ringing agent receives a sheet.
+ * Dial: When the member's phone starts ringing for calls on a group or queue or when the user receives a call
  * Link: When a user or agent answers a call
  * Unlink: When a user or agent hangup a call received from a queue
  * Incoming DID: Received a call in a DID